fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 import * as Carbon from 'fusioncharts/themes/fusioncharts.theme.carbon';
 ```

-> Include the `fusioncharts.theme.fusion.js` file, if you want to set the value of `theme` attribute to `fusion`.
+> Include the `fusioncharts.theme.fusion.js` file, if you want to set the value of `theme` attribute to `fusion` theme.
 To add any other theme to your chart, include its corresponding JavaScript file to your project and apply the theme using the `theme` attribute.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').

 ## Add Dependencies to the Environment